sakarisalmi/42-Pipex/README.md

 ```
 ```
 > ./a.out
-# once again, nothing output to the terminal
+# nothing output to the terminal
 > cat example.txt
 Hello, World!
 >
 ```
-As you can see, we redirected the output to a file inside the program.
+As you can see, we redirected the output to a file from inside the program.

 And that's about it.
-That's everything new that you'll need to do this project yourself!
+That's everything new that the project taught me.